North America

 Mineral resources

 Fossil fuels are exploited in considerable quantities throughout the continent.
-Coal mining in the Appalachians is declining but vast open pits exist further west in Wyoming.
+Coal mining in the Appalachians is declining, but vast open pits exist further west in Wyoming.
 Oil and natural gas are found in Alaska, Texas, the Gulf of Mexico, and the Canadian West.
 Canada has large quantities of nickel, while Jamaica has considerable deposits of bauxite, and Mexico has large reserves of silver.

 Using the land and sea

 Abundant land and fertile soils stretch from the Canadian prairies to Texas creating North America’s agricultural heartland.
-Cereals and cattle ranching form the basis of the farming economy, with corn and soybeans also important.
+Cereals and cattle ranching form the basis of the farming economy, and corn and soybeans are also important.
 Fruit and vegetables are grown in California using irrigation, while Florida is a leading producer of citrus fruits.
 Caribbean and Central American countries depend on cash crops such as bananas, coffee, and sugar cane, often grown on large plantations.
 This reliance on a single crop can leave these countries vulnerable to fluctuating world crop prices.

 Countries in North America with Google Maps and Gazetteers